A SYMBOL FOR FREEDOM

 In the Vietnam War, we were given a false choice of supposedly being hawks or doves.
 We were expected to be either for the war or against it.
 Considering that the conflict was fought as a war of containment in which victory was not the goal, we actually were given a choice of being in favor of pulling out of the war and turning Vietnam over to the Vietcong quickly or doggedly staying in the war and turning the country over to the Vietcong slowly.
 That was no real choice at all.
 Yet those were the false options that divided so much of the free world at that time.

 Once again, we find ourselves being maneuvered into that same trap.
 We are being asked to choose between two horrible options that are not real choices at all.
 We are expected to be either for peace or for war with no questions allowed.
 The war in the Middle East, we are told, is necessary to protect us from terrorism.
 Yet, for reasons explained in The Issues section of this web site, it has little to do with overcoming an enemy.
 That may be what makes it acceptable to voters who are afraid for their safety, but at the strategic level, it is motivated primarily by economic lust for oil reserves, a contest for power between two powerful collectivist camps (The Leninists and the Rhodesians), and a desire to expand the role of the UN in world affairs.
 If we continue to follow this path, the war will be relatively limited in scope but prolonged.
 Real victory will not be the goal.
 The predictable outcome of all the destruction and bloodshed on both sides will be the establishment of regimes just as totalitarian as the ones they will replace -- to say nothing of the accelerated loss of liberty in what is left of the free world.
+(For the record, this prediction was published on the Freedom Force web site in 2006 at which time we received a great deal of criticism for our "conspiratorial" and "unpatriotic" attitude.
+It is regrettable that the prediction was accurate.)

 What has all this to do with our symbol?
 It has everything to do with it.
 Let us recall the origin of the so-called peace symbol.
 Satanists are fond of opposites.
 They reverse graphic designs; create new words by spelling old ones backward; they even play music backward to create eerie sounds and hidden messages.
 OK, two can play that game.
 If we turn this symbol upside down, we immediately see a figure of man reaching upward.
 What a powerful image it is - the upward reach of mankind: reaching up for good over evil; light over darkness, enlightenment over deception; freedom over slavery.
 I knew immediately it was what I was seeking to symbolize Freedom Force.